Interested in making a difference?

 Shel started her humanitarian aid & service work while at Marquette University where she participated in a program working with Central American Refugees in Mexico.
 From there, she served in West Africa with the Peace Corps.
 She returned to the US and became involved in a wide range of areas from leading teams to Native American Indian Reservations in the Dakotas, poverty mitigation in central cities, literacy projects, & post-Katrina work in New Orleans.

-Shel has worked in disaster response & humanitarian aid for over 20 years, leading multiple teams to Haiti & East Africa, functioning as the mission coordinator for youth & adults, & mentoring others in project design & implementation.
+Shel has worked in disaster response & humanitarian aid for over 20 years, leading multiple teams to Haiti, South America & East Africa, functioning as the mission coordinator for youth & adults, & mentoring others in project design & implementation.